-CA FOUNDATION MATHS
+CA FOUNDATION MATHS SYLLABUS STUDY MATERIAL AND PATTERN

-CA Foundation Maths Syllabus 2024
+CA Foundation Maths Syllabus 2025

-Blog CA Foundation
+CA Foundation Classes

 To be eligible to take the CA Foundation Exam, candidates must have passed Class 12 or an equivalent examination with a minimum of 50% marks in the aggregate.
 Additionally, they must have finished a predetermined number of hours of study in a recognized program.